Professor George Foster Receives One of Australia’s Highest Honors

-“If you have constantly put others ahead of yourself, served tirelessly and made a difference, you can be nominated and recognised by a grateful nation,” said His Excellency General the Honourable David Hurley, the 27th Governor-General of Australia about their Australian Honours and Awards.
-“Through the [Honours and Awards], we recognise and celebrate outstanding Australians — ordinary people who do extraordinary things for their local community and for Australia.”
+“If you have constantly put others ahead of yourself, served tirelessly and made a difference, you can be nominated and recognized by a grateful nation,” said His Excellency General the Honourable David Hurley, the 27th Governor-General of Australia about their Australian Honours and Awards.
+“Through the [Honours and Awards], we recognize and celebrate outstanding Australians — ordinary people who do extraordinary things for their local community and for Australia.”

 Since joining Stanford GSB, Foster has leveraged his roles within the school and his native Australia, simultaneously.
 As a professor of management as well as the director of Sports Management Initiatives and the Executive Program for Growing Companies at Stanford GSB, he has regularly hosted numerous Australian politicians, entrepreneurs, and sporting executives and coaches, as well as visits by Australian high school students.

 Foster’s involvement in his native country runs through many veins, including politics, sports, education, and diplomacy.
 He has coled commissioned reports for both the Australian government and the New South Wales state government, and has acted as an advisor to many Australian organizations and sporting groups.

 Foster, along with Stanford GSB Dean Emeritus Robert L. Joss and a few others from the Australian American Leadership Dialogue, founded the West Coast Leadership Dialogue.
 Now in its 14th year, this two-day conference brings together politicians, businessmen, nonprofits, and academics from both Australia and the United States.
 Multiple Australian Prime Ministers have participated.